 Refers to a drug or therapy that uses substances that are injected into the body and travel through the bloodstream to deliver the therapy to the area of interest.
 The NTLA-2001 Phase 1 clinical trial is the first time a CRISPR/Cas9 gene editing treatment will be delivered through a vein of the human body to edit genes.

 Type of white blood cell, or leukocyte, essential to the immune system.
 Intellia is engineering T cells against specific cancer antigens.

 Antigen receptor found on the T cell membrane that can efficiently recognize antigens that arise on the surface of a cell or from within a cell.
-NTLA-5001, which is Intellia’s first investigational engineered T cell therapy and is wholly owned, utilizes a TCR-directed approach to target the WT1 intracellular antigen for the treatment of AML.
+Intellia’s T cell therapy development candidate is wholly owned and utilizes a TCR-directed approach to target the WT1 intracellular antigen for the treatment of AML.

 A gene introduced into the genome by artificial (e.g. not found in nature) means.
 To perform targeted gene insertion, a transgene must be delivered to the cell nucleus and once there, fulfill the intended role of the gene, such as restoring protein production or recognizing an immune antigen.

 Translocation is when a portion of a chromosome fuses to a different chromosome.
 Genetic translocations are typically unintended and, in specific circumstances, may have negative consequences, such as causing serious disorders like cancer.